Summer Research Awards

 There are about 70 FoS-coordinated summer research awards available each year, on a competitive basis, for current undergraduate students.
 Interested students may apply for an award and indicate the faculty member they’d like to work with (see instructions below).
 Award winners spend 16 weeks participating in a research project, alongside graduate students and other undergraduates.
 Each department has a dedicated faculty member in charge of summer research awards who assists students through the application process.

-- Enrolled in a BSc program (second year or higher)
+- Enrolled in a Faculty of Science undergraduate program (second year or higher)

 - Available to work fulltime for at least 16 weeks May to August